cinctrl/alx-system_engineering-devops/0x00-shell_basics/README.md

 	This list out all files plus hiiden one's in the cureent , parent and /boot dir `ls -la . .. /boot`

 # Task 13: File type
+	This prints the file type using the `file` command.

+# Task 14: